dags-/CopyPasta/docs/brush/replacer.md

 # Replace
 The replacer brush matches certain blocks/blockstates and replaces them with others, whilst keeping common properties the same.
-This allows you to replace stairs from one type to another without messing up their orientation, in one go.
+This allows you to replace stairs from one type to another, without messing up their orientation, in one go.

 ## Actions
 - Left-click - under